quantify-os/quantify-core/docs/usage.rst

     To support both gridded and non-gridded data, we use :doc:`Xarray <xarray:index>` using only `Data Variables` and `Coordinates` **with a single** `Dimension` (corresponding to the order of the setpoints).

     This is necessary as in the non-gridded case the dataset will be a perfect sparse array, usability of which is cumbersome.
-To allow for some of Xarray's more advanced functionality, such as the in-built graphing or query system we provide a dataset conversion utility :func:`~quantify.data.handling.to_gridded_dataset`.
+To allow for some of Xarray's more advanced functionality, such as the in-built graphing or query system we provide a dataset conversion utility :func:`~quantify.data.handling.to_gridded_dataset` [which can also be used for 1D datasets].

     .. jupyter-execute::